paiqo/Databricks-VSCode/README.md

 ![Databricks-VSCode](https://github.com/paiqo/Databricks-VSCode/blob/master/images/Databricks-VSCode.jpg?raw=true "Databricks-VSCode")

 # VS Code Extension for Databricks
-This is a Visual Studio Code extension that allows you to work with Azure Databricks and Databricks on AWS locally in an efficient way, having everything you need integrated into VS Code.
-It can be downloaded from the official Visual Studio Code extension gallery: [Databricks VSCode](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode)
+This is a Visual Studio Code extension that allows you to work with Databricks locally from VSCode in an efficient way, having everything you need integrated into VS Code - see [Features](#features).
+It allows you to sync notebooks but does **not** help you with executing those notebooks against a Databricks cluster.
+To do this, please refer to [Databricks-Connect](https://docs.databricks.com/dev-tools/databricks-connect.html) but from that point of view, these two tools are independent!

+ The extensions can be downloaded from the official Visual Studio Code extension gallery: [Databricks VSCode](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode)

 # Features
 - Workspace browser